bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 // Note that a private key is a scalar value (int)
 // whereas a public key is a point in space (Tuple[int, int]) const zk_identity = (private_key, public_keys) => {
+  // derive_public_from_private is a function that
-  derived_public_key = derive_public_from_private(private_key)
+  // returns a public key given a private key derived_public_key = derive_public_from_private(private_key)
   for (let pk in public_keys):
     if derived_public_key === pk: